Kata Tjuṯa (Image: courtesy Parks Australia)

 synthesising results for each biome

 - analysing and synthesising results across the four biomes, including qualitative analyses of the implications of climate change for conservation in the biome and the NRS, highlighting common lessons, regionally specific lessons, and assessing the potential usefulness and limitations of different types of information for regional assessments across all biomes in Australia.

 The research finding were presented and discussed in a workshop with representatives from the Australian Government and state biodiversity, natural resource management and climate change policy agencies.
 Key issues for current and future conservation policy were identified and formed the basis for the standalone Implications for policymakers: Climate change, biodiversity conservation and the National Reserve System publication.

 The research was jointly funded by CSIRO, and Australian and state governments through the Australian Government Department of Sustainability, Environment, Water, Populations and Communities [external link] and the Department of Climate Change and Energy Efficiency [external link].

 The project builds on the results from the 2008 Implications of climate change for Australia’s National Reserve System report.

-Find out more about the Climate Adaptation Flagship.
+Find out more about our recent work on Climate-ready conservation objectives (2013) [external link] and the Climate Adaptation Flagship.